zanzix/idris-neural-net/src/para-optic.idr.md

 ## Introduction
 Category theory for machine learning has been a big topic recently, both with [Bruno's thesis](https://arxiv.org/abs/2403.13001) dropping, and the [DeepMind paper on using the Para construction for Deep Learning](https://arxiv.org/abs/2402.15332).

-In this blog post we will look at how dependent types can allow us to effortlessly implement the category theory directly, opening up a path to new generalisations.
+In this blog post we will look at how dependent types can allow us to almost effortlessly implement the category theory directly, opening up a path to new generalisations.

 I will be making heavy use of Tatsuya Hirose's [code that implements the Para(Optic) construction in Haskell](https://zenn.dev/lotz/articles/14458f024674e14f4134).
 Our goal here is to show that when we make the category theory in the code explicit, it becomes a powerful scaffolding that lets us structure out program.